lucasrod16/image-resize/README.md

 There are unit tests in the `lambda/image_resize_test.go` file.

-They are test cases ran in parallel against the terraform module to test the individual Go functions that make up the core business logic of the AWS Lambda function.
+They are test cases ran in parallel against the Terraform module to test the individual Go functions that make up the core business logic of the AWS Lambda function.

 ### End-To-End tests